Fohhn/fohhn-net-command-line-utility/README.md

        udp node.
 Alle values are written without delimiter,  for  example  for -20.5dB write -205.

+       Most devices use the default serial port speed of 19200 baud only.

 OPTIONS

        -t     serial device

+       -b     baud rate

        -n     udp node